| Minutes of Fans Forum

 matter would be pursued prior to completion of the proposed purchase of the

+stadium.
 It was with great

 interest that Mr Coates then informed everyone that the purchase of the